lizerrr/ZanLI.github.io/_pages/about.md

  You can fork [this template](https://github.com/academicpages/academicpages.github.io) right now, modify the configuration and Markdown files, add your own PDFs and other content, and have your own site for free, with no ads!

-I just finished my Ph.D. in Electronic and Computer Engineering department in HongKong University of Science and Technology (HKUST，香港科技大学) in 2025 supervised by Prof. [Ross Murch](https://eermurch.home.ece.ust.hk/).
+I just graduated from Electronic and Computer Engineering department in HongKong University of Science and Technology (HKUST，香港科技大学) with a Ph.D degree in 2025 supervised by Prof. [Ross Murch](https://eermurch.home.ece.ust.hk/).
+Prior to my Ph.D. program, I received my B.E. degree from Huazhong University of Science and Technology (HUST,华中科技大学) in 2021.

+My work in Ph.D period is primarily focused on the **integrated sensing and communication system (ISAC,通感一体化) based on radio tomographic imaging (RTI,无线层析成像)**.

 A data-driven personal website
 ======